 - Improving the mood.

 Exercising helps control asthma and improves an asthma patient’s overall health.
-It may be done with strategies according to the asthma patient’s allergens.
+Strategies are created according to the asthma patient’s allergens.

 An Asthma Patient’s Home Setup

 An asthma patient may also take measures to prevent the occurrence of asthma symptoms right inside their homes.
-As these may be triggered by common house items such as:
+As these may be triggered by everyday house items such as:

 - Pet dander